casebenton/certificate-revocation-analysis/README.md

 ## Dependancies
 1. A [Censys](https://censys.io) Researcher Account (for downloading certificates)
-2. About 3 terabytes (!!) of space to store certificates and associated data
+2. **About 3 terabytes of space to store certificates and associated data**
 3. Node
 4. Python
 5. Lots of patience, as many of the scripts take several hours even with multiprocessing

 ## Instructions
-### 1. Obtaining all NSS-trusted Certificates
+### Part A: Obtaining all NSS-trusted Certificates
 1. After obtaining a researcher account on [Censys](https://censys.io), perform the following Data export query to collect all valid NSS-trusted certificates.
 Be sure to request the results in JSON format, and select the "nested" option to prevent collisions when flattening the data entries.
-The compression option is also recommended (see screenshot below).
-If you just want to try the tools on a small sample subset of certificates, use [this file](https://drive.google.com/open?id=0B_ImpEaqYaA8djd2NkxLNFdEdE0) instead.
+The compression option is also recommended (see screenshot below). **If you just want to try the tools on a small sample subset of certificates (no Censys account required), use [this file](https://drive.google.com/open?id=0B_ImpEaqYaA8djd2NkxLNFdEdE0) instead and skip to step 3.**

 ```
 SELECT parsed.*